superhellth/Superdamager/README.md

 /sd create _difficulty_ _radius_
 > This creates a square damager with the given difficulty and size
 > difficulty should be replaced with the difficulty name specified in the difficulties.yml
 > radius should be replaced with an integer to determine the size of the damager
+4. Get a list of all your damagers with /sd damagers
+5. Get a list of all your difficulties with /sd difficulties
+6. Remove a damager with /sd delete when standing nearby the damager
+> Removes the nearest damager